Leading Immigration Lawyers With Over 25,000 Applications Approved. | See our client success stories

 If you are an EU/EEA citizen, moving to Portugal might be easier but you should still consult an immigration lawyer who can offer you professional legal advice on how you can get permanent residency there.

-Regardless of which route to Portuguese permanent residency you choose, our lawyers can help you prepare all the necessary documents.
+Regardless of which route to wish to take to obtain a Portugal residence permit, our lawyers can help you prepare all the necessary documents.
 Thanks to their help, you can be sure that your case is as strong as possible.

 Call us today on +44 (0)333 305 9375 to find out more about how our team can help.